NVandenBossche/salesforce-iam-flows/README.md

 ### Step 6
 Navigate to `https://localhost:8081/` in your browser and you would see option for all **3 Auth flow - JWT, User Agent and Web Server**.

+### Step 7
+If you're testing locally, make sure the date & time are set automatically on your local machine to avoid time skew in your messages.